rachelrliu/Machine_Learning_Notes/README.md

 ## Clustering
 - **K-means**
-	- K-means++ from scratch, Elbow method for choosing K.
+	- K-means from scratch, Elbow method for choosing K.
 -  **Gaussian Mixture Model**
 	- Gaussian Mixture Model from scratch; AIC and BIC for choosing the number of Gaussians
 - **Topic Modeling**